santteegt/pleuston/README.md

 From a clean `master` branch you can run any release task doing the following:

-- bumps the project version in `package.json`
+- bumps the project version in `package.json` & `package-lock.json`
-- auto-generates and updates the CHANGELOG.md file from commit messages
+- auto-generates and updates the `CHANGELOG.md` file from commit messages
 - creates a Git tag
 - commits and pushes everything
 - creates a GitHub release with commit messages as description

-You can execute the script using {major|minor|patch} as first argument to bump the version accordingly:
+You can execute the script to bump the version accordingly:

 - To bump a patch version: `npm run release`
 - To bump a minor version: `npm run release minor`